-A Cluster is a set of servers that act as a single deployment target where instances of the application are aware of one another and share common information and synchronize statuses.
-An on-premise cluster enables up to 8 servers to participate in a high availability processing unit so that in case one server should fail, another server takes over processing applications.
+A cluster is a set of up to eight servers that act as a single deployment target and high-availability processing unit.
+Unlike in server groups, application instances in a cluster are aware of each other, share common information, and synchronize statuses.
+If one server fails, another server takes over processing applications.
 A cluster can run multiple applications.

-Before creating a cluster, you must also create each of the servers that connect your Mule runtimes to Runtime Manager.
+Before creating a cluster, you must create the Mule runtime engine instances and add the Mule servers to Anypoint Runtime Manager.

-A cluster can be created in the Runtime Manager from servers that are already registered with the Runtime Manager console.
-While configuring a cluster, you can specify either unicast or multicast options for identifying a node within the cluster:
+While configuring a cluster, specify either unicast or multicast options for identifying a node within the cluster:

-Mule relies on the IP address as the unique handle for identifying a server, which means it is impossible to have IP addresses dynamically assigned using DHCP for servers on a unicast cluster.
-If a server is restarted and uses DHCP to get a new IP address, it needs to be rejoined with the cluster using its new IP address.
+Because Mule relies on the IP address to identify the server, IP addresses can’t be dynamically assigned using DHCP for servers on a unicast cluster.
+If a server is restarted and uses DHCP to get a new IP address, you must add the server to the cluster using its new IP address.

-Multicast: A multicast cluster groups servers that automatically detect each other.
-Servers that are part of a multicast cluster should be on the same network segment.
+A multicast cluster comprises servers that automatically detect each other.
+Servers that are part of a multicast cluster must be on the same network segment.

-One advantage of using multicast is that a server does not need to be running to be configured as a node in a cluster.
+One advantage of multicast clusters is that the server status doesn’t need to be Running to configure it as a node in a cluster.
 Another is that you can add nodes to the cluster dynamically without restarting the cluster.

-Check with your network administrator to determine if multicast is allowed within your network, as many networks block multicast functionalities.
+Check with your network administrator to determine if multicast is allowed within your network, because many networks block multicast functionalities.